edsonwade/edsonwade/README.md

 My workflow is centered around efficiency and collaboration, ensuring smooth development processes.

 ## 📈 Continuous Learning
--🌱As a lifelong learner, I stay ahead of industry trends and explore emerging technologies.
+- 🌱As a lifelong learner, I stay ahead of industry trends and explore emerging technologies.
--🚀I believe in continuous improvement, both personally and professionally, to provide the best solutions for any project.
+- 🚀I believe in continuous improvement, both personally and professionally, to provide the best solutions for any project.
--👨‍💻Open to collaboration and learning opportunities.
+- 👨‍💻Open to collaboration and learning opportunities.
 Let's connect and build cool stuff together!

 ## 🌐 Online Presence